wix/cli-app-templates/inventory-countdown/README.md

 The project includes:

 + Initial boilerplate code for a simple app with a site plugin extension.
-+ A `package.json` file with your app’s dependencies.
++ A `package.json` file with your app's dependencies.

 ## Step 2 | Test the app